-British interest in the ski property market is showing signs of revival.
-If you have some extra cash to splash, a ski property could be a good investment, but you must do your research first.
-The most important factors to consider are snow reliability, size of ski area, year-round appeal and rental value.
+Interest in ski properties for sale is showing signs of a revival.
+If you have some extra cash to splash, buying a ski chalet or ski apartment could be a good investment, but you must do your research first.
+The most important factors to consider when buying a ski property for sale are snow reliability, size of ski area, year-round appeal and rental value.

 1. Snow-sure status